Get the Best LTD Insurance in Canada for 2023

 How to apply for long-term disability benefits?

-Long-term disability policies can differ wildly in terms of contributions, upper payment limits, renewal and waiting period.
+Long-term disability insurance can be purchased directly through an insurer or an insurance broker or online.
+Long-term disability policies can differ wildly in terms of contributions, upper payment limits, renewal, and waiting period.
 Some will ask for a second medical evaluation after 2 years, others after 5.

 For all these reasons it is essential to identify your specific needs from a policy and shop around online to find the best deal for you.
+You can do it right here using our free comparator below.

 Get a free disability insurance quote

-Do I need long-term disability insurance?
+Do I need long term disability insurance?

 If you are unable to return to work you will need a source of income.